-A Georgia-based company is alleged to repeatedly violated OSHA safety requirements over the past 7 years, resulting in more than a half a million dollars in fines and penalties.
+A Georgia-based company is alleged to repeatedly violated OSHA safety requirements over the past seven years, resulting in more than half a million dollars in fines and penalties.
 Alleged violations include improper fall prevention equipment such as harnesses and failure to ensure workers were wearing eye protection when operating high powered nail guns.

 The US Department of Labor – Occupational Safety and Health Administration (OSHA) is the federal agency established by US Congress to ensure workplace safety by investigating and enforcing employer compliance to the Occupation Safety and Health Act (1970).

 Under the Occupation Safety and Health Act, employers are required to provide employees information on safety concerns and ensure a safe working environment.
 Some examples of employer responsibilities include:

 - Proper disclosure and labeling of chemicals and other hazardous materials.

 - They are providing safety training to employees.